wasmerio/old-docs.wasmer.io/docs/wasmer-js/wasmer-js.md

 sidebar_label: Wasmer-JS Introduction
 ---

-Wasmer-JS is a mono-repo of multiple JavaScript packages enabling easy use of server-side compiled WebAssembly Modules in Node and the Browser.
+Wasmer-JS enables the use of server-side compiled WebAssembly Modules in Node and the Browser.
+The project is set up as mono-repo of multiple JavaScript packages.